 - The warehouse receives the order and processes it.

-How Automation Can Work In Receiving Order Process
+How Automation Can Work In the Receiving Order Process

 When you get a sales order from a customer, your order management process starts by collecting the data required to fulfill the order.